-In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenge of a being a Submariner, we must keep pace with the demographic shifts of our nation.
+In order to attract the talent to meet our need for highly technical, innovative, and dedicated individuals that can meet the challenge of being a Submariner, we must keep pace with the demographic shifts of our nation.
+Diversity encompasses more than race and gender.
+It accepts differences in thought, backgrounds, and experiences.
+It is not about removing barriers for some.
+It is about creating opportunity for all, where each individual's contribution is valued and respected.
 Diversity is a strategic imperative and a top priority for our Navy and Submarine Force.
 I expect leadership to understand and communicate the purpose of diversity initiatives, the desired end state and the personal actions required by all hands to aid in this effort.

 - Every member of COMSUBPAC contributes toward a dynamic culture that attracts, develops, grows, and retains the best talent and reflects the diversity of our nation.

 - Personnel are encouraged and enabled to reach their full potential.

 - Teams are empowered, collaborative, industrious, and inclusive.